Paulien van Dooremalen

-Paulien van Dooremalen (born 4 July 1985) is a Dutch former badminton player and also played for the Amersfoort club.
+Paulien van Dooremalen (born 4 July 1985) is a Dutch former badminton player from Duinwijck and she also played for the Badminton Club Amersfoort.
 She currently resides in Arnhem and was a doubles specialist.
 She also featured in the Netherlands women's team that won the 2006 European Women's Team Championships, and also the silver medal at the world women's team championships, 2006 Uber Cup in Japan.
+She won the Dutch National Mixed doubles title in 2008 with Ruud Bosch.
+She also won the National Women's doubles twice in 2010 and 2011 with Lotte Jonathans.

 Personal life

 She is the daughter of the former Netherlands national badminton coach and director Martijn van Dooremalen.

 Achievements

 BWF Grand Prix

 The BWF Grand Prix had two levels, the Grand Prix and Grand Prix Gold.
 It was a series of badminton tournaments sanctioned by the Badminton World Federation (BWF) and played between 2007 and 2017.